zhonger129/Data-Analysis/data visualization/project/README.md

 ## Summary

 The purpose of this analysis bases on the dataset of Titanic passengers.
 We will make a data visualization to help us find the survival rate for the passengers.
-For example, it's to show the survival rate of passengers over the Age stage, whether male or female would have more survived people in the sinking of the Titanic.
+For example, it's to show the survival rate of passengers over the Age, whether male or female would have more survived people in the sinking of the Titanic.

 ## Design